AhmedMourad0/SandwichClub/README.md

 # Sandwich Club Project

 ## Project Overview
-This's a project for the Android Developer Nanodegree Program
+This's a project for the Android Developer Nanodegree Program.

 ## Project Demonstrated Concepts
 Through this project, you will: